 Photojournalism is an intermediate study in technique and production of images for newspapers magazines and the Internet.
 A continuation of MED 170 and MED 205, incorporating digital images used for publication.
-Prerequisite(s): MED 170 and MED 161 or MED 265
+Prerequisite(s): MED 170 and MED 161 or MED 271

-MED 265-COLOR PHOTOGRAPHY 3-0-3
+MED 265-COLOR PHOTOGRAPHY

 Covers the technical aspects of camera RAW and digital darkroom procedures essential to working with color digital materials.
 Digital darkroom technique and inkjet processing of various color print materials is utilized extensively in the course.
+Emerging technology will also be explored.
 Prerequisite(s): MED 160